What is FPS Remote Learning?

 20-045 Letter to Parents

 Communication to all FPS families 20.03.2020

 DET and the Victorian government have stated that children must stay at home.
 All schools must now deliver remote learning.
 Only students who are at risk or have absolutely no one in the home to care for them will be able to access supervision in a school.
 So this would mean that no supervision is available at home and parents/carers have not been provided the option of working remotely.
 It also includes students who are in out of home care, homeless or deemed vulnerable (child protection involvement).

 Onsite supervision is not a normal school program.
 It is solely supervision for children who are really with no other options.
 The school hours are 9.00am – 3:30pm.
-If your child requires further supervision outside these hours Camp Australia is running.
+If your child requires further supervision outside these hours Big Child Care is running.

 Parents/carers requiring onsite supervision for their child/ren must email the Principal Amanda Williams who will ascertain if a family meets the threshold for onsite attendance.
 Families who are eligible will then receive an application form where they will declare that they meet the onsite attendance criteria and indicate hours of supervision required.